Extracting high-order cosmological information in galaxy surveys with power spectra: Conclusions

+{\bf Figure 3.
+The 68\% confidence level contour plots on $\sigma_8$ and ${\rm log}M_0$ derived from various data combinations.} \\ Panels {\bf a} and {\bf b} show the constraint with $k_{\rm max}=0.2$ and $0.5~h~{\rm Mpc}^{-1}$, respectively.
+In each panel, the constraints are from the pre-reconstructed power spectrum ($P_{\rm pre}$) alone (gray dashed line), post-reconstructed power spectrum ($P_{\rm post}$) alone (dark blue dash-dotted line), cross power spectrum between the pre- and post-reconstructed density fields ($P_{\rm cross}$) alone (green dotted line), the combination of pre-, post-reconstructed and cross-power spectra ($P_{\rm all}$) (red solid line), the combination of pre-reconstructed power spectrum and bispectrum ($P_{\rm pre}+B_{\rm 0}$) (light blue dash-dot-dotted line), the combination of post-reconstructed power spectrum and bispectrum ($P_{\rm post}+B_{\rm 0}$) (gray filled region) and the combination of $P_{\rm all}$ and bispectrum ($P_{\rm all}+B_{\rm 0}$) (purple solid line).

 {\bf Figure 4.
-The Figure of Merit (FoM) of each individual parameter derived from all power spectrum combined, rescaled by those derived from $P_{\rm pre}+B_0$.}\\ The quantities $X$ and $Y$ are defined as the FoM of each individual parameter with or without all other parameters fixed.
+The Figure of Merit (FoM) of each individual parameter derived from all power spectrum combined, rescaled by those derived from $P_{\rm pre}+B_0$.}\\ The quantities $X$ in panel {\bf a} and $Y$ in panel {\bf b} are defined as the FoM of each individual parameter with or without all other parameters fixed.
 Specifically, $X\equiv\sqrt{F_{ii}}$ and $Y\equiv1/\sqrt{C_{ii}}$ where $F$ is the Fisher matrix and $C\equiv F^{-1}$. $D_0$ and $D_1$ denote $P_{\rm all}$ and $P_{\rm pre}+B_0$ respectively.
-The upper light gray and lower dark gray bars show the cases with $k=0.2$ and $0.5~h~{\rm Mpc}^{-1}$, respectively.
-The vertical dashed lines shows a full recovery of information from dataset $P_{\rm pre}+B_0$.
+The dark and light gray bars in each panel show the cases with $k=0.2$ and $0.5~h~{\rm Mpc}^{-1}$, respectively.
+The vertical dashed lines show a full recovery of information from dataset $P_{\rm pre}+B_0$.
 The smoothing scale is set to be $10~h^{-1}~{\rm Mpc}$ when performing the reconstruction.

-\begin{methods}
+\section{Methods}